digital-asset/docs.daml.com/docs/2.7.1/docs/concepts/interoperability.rst

    Such a subaction `act'` may not be `Y`\ -labelled itself though, i.e., belong to a different ledger.
    If `P` is an informee of `act'`, the Participant Node will mark `act'` as merely being witnessed on `P`\ 's transaction stream, as explained below.

-The :ref:`cross-domain transaction in the split paint counteroffer workflow <counteroffer-interoperable-causality-graph>`, for example, has the following projections for Alice and the painter on the `Iou` ledger (yellow) and the painting ledger (green).
+The :ref:`cross-sync-domain transaction in the split paint counteroffer workflow <counteroffer-interoperable-causality-graph>`, for example, has the following projections for Alice and the painter on the `Iou` ledger (yellow) and the painting ledger (green).
 Here, the projections on the green ledger include the actions of the yellow ledger because a projection includes the subactions.

 .. https://www.lucidchart.com/documents/edit/f8ec5741-7a37-4cf5-92a9-bf7b3132ba8e